markthomas93/2013-Sep-HR-ML-sprint/README.md

 ##### Exploration with Pivot tables
 * Explore the data by using Excel, Google spreadsheets, or similar software.
-* Pivot tables are extremely helpful here - if you're not sure how to use these, refer to the [Kaggle instructions](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-excel).
+* Pivot tables are helpful here - if you're not sure how to use these, refer to the [Kaggle instructions](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-excel).
 Determine:
   * Percent of people who survived by sex
   * Percent of people who survived by class
   * Percent of people who survived by age